KwpGitHub/vulkan_ep/README.md

 # vkFlow
-Attempt at replicating NeuralNetwork inference/training in Vulkan via native compute shaders
+Attempt at replicating Cudann capabilities in inference/training of Neural Networks in Vulkan via native compute shaders